 Trunk or treat - Have families sign up ahead of time so you know how many participants you'll have, and pass that information along so everyone brings enough candy.
 Each family should plan to decorate their car for Halloween and pass out treats to the trick-or-treaters.
 Designate parking spots so that the trunks are facing out and are accessible.

 Football tailgate party - This can be set up similar to a trunk-or-treat event.
-Everyone parks in rows with their rears facing each other.
+Everyone parks in rows with the trunks of the cars facing each other.
 Everyone can gather, cook and visit.
 If your church has a large viewing screen, you can all go inside to watch the game.
-If not, everyone can tune their car radios to the same game a listen together.
+If not, everyone can tune their car radios to the same game and listen together.

 Family Thanksgiving potluck - This event brings everyone together for fellowship.
-Each family can bring a sidedish to pass, and the church could provide beverages and the main course (might be best to avoid turkey).
+Each family can bring a side dish to share, and the church could provide beverages and the main course (might be best to avoid turkey).
 During the course of the dinner, each family can stand up and share a few things their family is thankful for this year.
 Hold this event the week or so before the actual holiday so they are not too close together.

 Christmas cookie decorating - Decorating cookies is fun, but it's even more fun if you're doing it with family and friends.
 Families can bring pre-baked cookies and decorating supplies, and the church can provide tables and chairs so everyone has room to set up and decorate.
 The church can also play carols to put everyone into a festive mood and supply beverages because there's bound to be some cookie sharing and eating involved!

-Egg decorating - The church could set up several egg dying stations around the hall, and families could bring any other decorating supplies they might need, as well as boiled eggs.
+Egg decorating - The church could set up several egg dyeing stations around the hall, and families could bring any other decorating supplies they might need, as well as hard boiled eggs.
 Perhaps someone could read a few Easter stories to the children while everyone decorates.